 In the era before dictionaries, there were no rules governing the spelling or translation of names or any other words.
 Consequently, there are an enormous number of spelling variations

 in Medieval Scottish names.
 Beyerd has appeared as Baird, Bard, Barde, Baard, Bayard, Beard and many more.

 Early Notables of the Beyerd family (pre 1700)

 Notable amongst the family at this time was Henry Bard, 1st Viscount Bellomont (1616-1656), an English Royalist; Charles Rupert Bard, 2nd Viscount Bellomont (1647-1667); and Sir John Baird of Newbyth, Lord Newbyth (1620-1698), a Scottish advocate, judge, politician and diplomat, Commissioner for Aberdeenshire

-in the Parliament of Scotland...
-Another 48 words (3 lines of text) are included under the topic Early Beyerd Notables in all our PDF Extended History products and printed products wherever possible.
+of Saughtonhall (died 1697); and his son...
+Another 79 words (6 lines of text) are included under the topic Early Beyerd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Beyerd family to Ireland

 Some of the Beyerd family moved to Ireland